Metro to explore proposal to eliminate fares for all bus, train riders, LA County officials announce

 The median household income of its riders is about $17,975 for bus riders and $27,723 for rail riders, according to a Metro customer survey conducted last fall.

-Following Monday's announcement, Los Angeles Mayor Eric Garcetti backed so-called Operation FSI in a statement.
+Following Thursday's announcement, Los Angeles Mayor Eric Garcetti backed so-called Operation FSI in a statement.

 "I support fare-free public transit in Los Angeles, and in my role as Metro Board Chair, I'm working with @MetroLosAngeles CEO and team to bring that vision to fruition in 2021," Garcetti said on Twitter.
 "This is an important step toward a more equitable and sustainable future."